Bransholm/3D_Printservice_Frontend/README.md

 - **The price will change dynamicly as you choose between different materials, the desired size as well as how many copies you want**.

-- **Add it to your shoppingcart**, maybe you arent done shopping, well feel free to go back and browse the catalogue.
+- **Add it to your shopping cart**, maybe you arent done shopping, well feel free to go back and browse the catalogue.

-- **Return to shoppingkart whenever you want** The items you've decided to buy is still in there waiting for you.
+- **Return to shopping cart whenever you want** The items you've decided to buy is still in there waiting for you.

-- **Time to make your purchase** After you've added all your desired products to the shoppingcart, then go to your shoppingcart.
+- **Time to make your purchase** After you've added all your desired products to the shopping cart, then go to your shopping cart.

 - **Start by entering your email**, the information you put into the fields specifying delivery and etc, will now be bound.